-Mr. Edwin Smith is a 2nd year physical education teacher at Ramona Elementary.
-He is paired with Mr. Kendall Parris, our fifth grade math teacher.
+Mr. Edwin Smith is a 3rd year physical education teacher at Ramona Elementary.
+He is paired with Mr. Dion, our fifth grade science teacher.

-Mrs. Donalee Nobles is a 2nd year music teacher in a public school system.
-She will be working with Mrs. Wendy Gilbert, who has served as a Directing Teacher for pre-interns, interns and has served as a mentor for new teachers at Ramona Elementary in the past.
+Mrs. Donalee Nobles is a 3rd year music teacher in a public school system.
+She will be working with our district art specialist as well as Ms. Cameron Foley, our Reading Coach.

-Ms. Karen Godfrey is a 2nd year art teacher at Ramona Elementary.
+Ms. Karen Godfrey is a 3rd year art teacher at Ramona Elementary.
 She has been paired with Ms. Cameron Foley, our Reading Coach.
 Mrs. Foley has classroom experience at both the primary and intermediate levels.

-Ms. Lara Mathis is a 1st year third grade teacher at Ramona Elementary.
-She has been paired with Ms. Patricia Foley, a CET trained Reading Coach.
+Ms. Lara Mathis is a 1st year fifth grade teacher at Ramona Elementary.
+She has been paired with Ms. Morenike Mincey, our Math Coach.

-Mrs. Heather Kennedy is completing her 2nd year as a Guidance Counselor at Ramona Elementary.
+Mrs. Heather Kennedy is completing her 3rd year as a Guidance Counselor at Ramona Elementary.
 She has been paired with Ms. Patrece Davis, VE Resource Teacher because Ms. Davis is familiar with the MTTS at Ramona and Duval County Schools.